skagedal/fafafa/README.txt

 For more information, see
 http://en.wikipedia.org/wiki/User:Skagedal/Fafafa

+To use this, copy local_settings_example.py to local_settings.py and edit to suit your needs.

 fafafa.py is the program itself.
-Edit it to configure paths and stuff.
 Invoke it with ./fafafa.py --help to see options.

 do_fafafa.sh is a wrapper script.
 I've set it up to run every